 New Releases by Stephen Crane

-Stephen Crane is the author of The Red Badge of Courage: An Episode of the American Civil War (2025), The Red Badge of Courage (2022), Maggie, a Girl of the Streets Illustrated (2021), The Red Badge of Courage Annotated (2021), The Black Riders and Other Lines (2020).
+Stephen Crane is the author of The Red Badge of Courage: An Episode of the American Civil War (2025), The Red Badge of Courage by Stephen Crane Annotated (2021), The Red Badge of Courage Annotated (2021), Maggie, a Girl of the Streets Illustrated (2021), The Red Badge of Courage - Stephen Crane (2020).

 The Red Badge of Courage: An Episode of the American Civil War